ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 along with any custom Ansys rules and terminology lists, to reStructuredText (RST) and Markdown (MD) files.

-After a PyAnsys team member implements ``Vale`` in your PyAnsys library, you can check any content changes that you make in supported files locally.
+When ``Vale`` is implemented in your PyAnsys library, you can check any content changes that you make in supported files locally.

 In the library's ``doc`` folder, download the package with this command: